 Dr. Christopher Essex is Professor of Applied Mathematics at the University of Western Ontario.
 He is a former director of its Theoretical Physics Program and a former Associate Chair of Applied Mathematics.
+On January 1, 2016, Essex was named chairman of the Global Warming Policy Foundation’s Academic Advisory Council.

 He did pioneering work on the thermodynamics of photon and neutrino radiation.
 He made one of the first correct estimates of the entropy production rate of the Earth, and with D.C.
 Kennedy and R.S.
 Berry he computed the first correct peak temperatures for laser radiation.
 Among many international invitations to speak on these topics, he has taught at the UNESCO advanced school in Udine, Italy, his work was featured at the Joint European Thermodynamics Conference held in Chemnitz, Germany.
 Professor Essex is co-discoverer with K.H.
 Hoffmann of the entropy production paradox, arising in the context of anomalous superdiffusion.
 He also discovered, while a guest of the Vatican, modern mathematics (Sierpinski triangles) embedded in the ancient floor tiles of the Sistine Chapel and elsewhere in the Vatican museum, a discovery he presented at the Pontifical Academy of Sciences.